BitcoinDesign/Guide/guide/miniscript-wallet-simple.md

 It is likely that not all users will be able or willing to go through the entire process in one setting.
 This is why our application offers a feature called "Save for later".
 It allows users to pause the wallet creation process at any time and pick it up later.
 The application saves the current state of the wallet locally on the device, until it is actually created on-chain.

 {% include image-gallery.html pages = page.images_save-for-later %}

-#### Enabling the recovery path

-Recovery paths are based on a concept called [timelocks](https://bitcoin.design/guide/how-it-works/custom-spending-conditions/#timelocks).
-Although they are a great way to increase fault tolerance, and thus prevent loss of funds, we want this option to be treated as an optional feature that is not forced on users.

-If the recovery path is enabled, our application uses smart defaults to propose a suitable key scheme, based on the wallet.
-Since Bob is creating a 2-of-3 wallet, the application will suggest a 1-of-3 recovery path.
-This recommendation will be different for other wallet types.

-It also suggests that the recovery path will be unlocked after 6 months, if the funds have not been spent.
-However, Bob can choose a different timeframe.

-Our application also provides users to set reminders at different times before the recovery path unlocks.

-{% include image-gallery.html pages = page.images_recovery-path-creation %}

-Note that the scope of this feature is quite narrow because it is aimed at an audience with basic knowledge of bitcoin.
-You might want to offer more customization options, based on your own target audience.

 #### Wallet backup